Hike Messenger

-Hike Messenger, aka Hike Sticker Chat, was a multifunctional Indian social media and social networking service offering instant messaging (IM) and Voice over IP (VoIP) services that was launched on December 11, 2012, by Kavin Bharti Mittal.
+Hike Messenger, aka Hike Sticker Chat, is a multifunctional Indian social media and social networking service offering instant messaging (IM) and Voice over IP (VoIP) services that was launched on December 11, 2012, by Kavin Bharti Mittal.
 Hike functioned through SMS.
 The app registration used a standard, one-time password (OTP) based authentication process.

 It was estimated to be worth $1.4 billion and had more than 100 million registered users.
 It went defunct on January 6, 2021, as they were unable to compete with global messaging platforms.

+The app e-appeared on the Google Play Store and Apple App Store on the 19th of September 2025.

 History

 Hike Messenger was launched on December 12, 2012, by its founder, Kavin Bharti Mittal.
 The majority of users were from India, with 80% under the age of 25.
 The company purchased startups like TinyMogul and Hoppr in 2015.
 After buying US-based free voice calling company Zip Phones, Hike provided VoIP calling services.
 On March 5, 2015, Hike launched the 'Great Indian Sticker Challenge' to create more stickers.
 In February 2017, Hike acquired the social networking app Pulse.

 From version 5.0, it became the first social messaging app to start a mobile payment service in India.
 The timeline feature came back after multiple user requests and the introduction of a personalized digital envelope called Blue Packets for sending monetary gifts through a built-in wallet.
 In 2017, the acquisition of Bengaluru-based startup Creo was announced to enable third-party developers to build services on top of the Hike platform.
 In 2018, Hike provided 1 billion users with internet access by targeting smaller cities.

 In January 2019, the company discarded the previous super-app approach, and began launching specialized apps for specific use-cases.
 In May 2019, Hike announced a collaboration with Indraprastha Institute of Information Technology, Delhi (IIIT-D) to develop a variety of machine learning models.
 In April 2019, the company launched its first standalone app, Hike Sticker Chat.
 A separate content app Hike News & Content was also launched.

 In 2021, Hike shut down its messaging service and shifted focus to gaming and community platforms.
 It launched Rush, a real-money gaming app featuring casual titles like ludo and carrom, which scaled to over 10 million users and generated more than US$500 million in gross revenue over four years.
 The company also introduced Vibe, an approval-only community app, as part of its pivot away from the super-app and messaging model.

 In September 2025, following the passage of the Promotion and Regulation of Online Gaming Act, which banned real-money gaming in India, Hike announced its complete closure.
 Founder Kavin Bharti Mittal stated that while the company had begun international expansion, scaling globally under the new regulatory regime would require a full reset that was not a viable use of capital or resources.

+On 19 September 2025, hike was relaunched on play store and app store by the name hike messenger.